Temparamental/Temparamental/README.md

-# 👋 Hi, I'm Armia Zaheer | Temparamental
+# 👋 Hi, I'm Armia Zaheer

 I’m an MBA candidate at **Vancouver Island University** and an **IBM-certified Business Analyst**, currently working on my Capstone Project for the IBM Business Analyst Professional Certificate.
 I’m curious about how businesses grow — how structure, data, and human decisions come together to create measurable results.